 A brief statement of the circumstances of the violation, including the date(s) of the violation and the facts necessary to demonstrate that the requirement was not met ("contrary to" paragraph).
 The first sentence should be parallel to the requirement that was violated.
 The subsequent sentences should include the specifics of the violation.

 A template for NOVs is included in Appendix B of this IMC.
 Significance of findings is discussed in Section 06 of this document.
 For additional guidance on documenting violations, refer to the NRC Enforcement Manual.

+In cases where the NRC is considering taking escalated enforcement action (i.e., a SL III or higher NOV), before a final enforcement decision is made the NRC will typically offer the organization or individual subject to the enforcement action a conference with the NRC to present facts relevant to the assessment and disposition of the apparent violations.
+The NRC may also request a conference if additional information is needed to make a determination relevant to the assessment and disposition of the apparent violations (e.g., whether violations occurred, the severity level of the violations, willfulness of any violations, and whether credit should be given for corrective actions or self-identification).

 The NOV should present the most significant violations first.

+NOVs state that vendors are required to provide a written response within 30 days.
+All or portions of a written response may be waived to the extent that relevant information has already been provided to the NRC in writing or documented in an NRC inspection report or inspection record.

 05.03 Notice of Nonconformance (NON)